 Unusable Reserves are those that the authority is not able to use to provide services, including reserves that hold unrealised gains and losses, where amounts would only become available to provide services if the assets are sold.
 It also includes reserves that hold timing differences.

 The Balance Sheet also shows the consolidated assets and liabilities of the entire East Lothian Group.

-The unaudited accounts were submitted for audit on 30 June 2022, and the audited accounts were authorised for issue on 1 November 2022.
+The unaudited accounts were submitted for audit on 30 June 2022.